-- Stogit (IT), MOL (HU), Fluxys (BE) and Edison Stoccaggio (IT) apply capacity allocation mechanism based on an order of priorities defined by law. - NAFTA (SK) allocates capacity based on a series of criteria, mainly a combination of orders of priorities defined by law and first come first served - Gaz de France DGI (FR) and TIGF (FR) apply rules for allocation of storage capacities that they have designed.
+- Stogit (IT), MOL (HU), NAFTA (SK), Fluxys (BE) and Edison Stoccaggio (IT) apply capacity allocation mechanism based on an order of priorities defined by law. - Gaz de France DGI (FR) and TIGF (FR) apply rules for allocation of storage capacities that they have designed.
 These rules are provisional.
-New rules will be defined by ministerial decrees required under the law of 9 August 2004. - RWE Transgas (CZ) indicated another capacity allocation depending of the duration of the contract. - BP (NL)'s capacity allocation mechanism is an open season with reduced pro-rata if capacity is overbooked
+New rules will be defined by ministerial decrees required under the law of 9 August 2004. - RWE Transgas (CZ) indicated another capacity allocation depending of the duration of the contract.